microsoft/fast/specs/tooltip.md

 - `fast-tooltip`

 *Attributes:*
-- `anchor` - the html id of the HTMLElement which triggers the tooltip.
-This element references the tooltip element with aria-describedby.
+- `anchor` - The html id of the HTMLElement which the tooltip is attached to.
 - `delay` - time in milliseconds to wait before showing and hiding the tooltip.
 Defaults to 300.
 - `visible` - the visiblity of the tooltip
 - `position` - enum; where the tooltip should appear relative to its target.